Girl 2

-I'm the breeder behind Polyanna’s GSMD located in Lower Burrell, PA.
+I'm Samantha S., the breeder behind Polyanna’s GSMD located in Lower Burrell, PA.
 As breeders, we are stewards of the future of our breed, so we are careful to always maintain ethical breeding practices.
 This includes proper health testing, intentional breeding for specific traits, and raising our puppies with proper socialization.

 What are the different breed coat colors in your program?